Usarneme/showbuddy_rn/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+---

+## Attribution

+Thanks to the Movie Database for season and episode specifics as well as some use of their image API for posters: https://www.themoviedb.org/about/logos-attribution

+*** TODO: Add attribution within the client on a special attribution page.
+Include TMDB and OMDB logos and links.